 - In April 2015, Weil represented Pandora in CRB trial proceedings against SoundExchange that established rates for the use of recorded music by webcasters over a five-year period starting January 1, 2016.
 In December 2015, the CRB issued a favorable ruling that modestly increased current royalty rates – aligning closely with Pandora’s proposed rates – instead of awarding plaintiffs’ sought after fees that would have increased Pandora’s royalty rate by nearly 80% in the first year and escalated it even further thereafter, implicating billions of dollars in royalties.
 We continue to represent Pandora in the record industry’s appeal of the CRB ruling before the U.S. Court of Appeals for the D.C.
 Circuit.
 The CRB itself is defended by the DOJ, with Pandora in the role of intervenor in support of the CRB ruling.

 Weil, on behalf of the local broadcast television industry, has, through path-breaking litigation, severed industry payments to PROs from the revenues earned by that industry, and has obtained novel alternative forms of license, through which broadcasters (and now myriad other users) can more closely align the fees paid for licensing musical works with their competitive market value.
-These alternative forms of license consist of a “per-program” license and an “adjustable fee” blanket license – both of which facilitate the direct licensing of individual musical works without the user incurring a double payment penalty.Weil is representing the Television Music License Committee, an industry trade association, in upcoming rate arbitrations with SESAC in October/November 2016 to determine license fees and terms for the local television industry for 2016-2019.
+These alternative forms of license consist of a “per-program” license and an “adjustable fee” blanket license – both of which facilitate the direct licensing of individual musical works without the user incurring a double payment penalty.Weil represented the Television Music License Committee, an industry trade association, in upcoming rate arbitrations with SESAC in October/November 2016 to determine license fees and terms for the local television industry for 2016-2019.
 These arbitrations are part of a class action settlement in which a series of rolling rate arbitrations will decide license fees and terms through 2035.